 In this Fine Arts course, students are accelerated in rigorous sessions of dance techniques that use their maximum movement range.
-Students will have opportunities to master set and student choreography.
-Production and performance are the major components and foci of this elite performance ensemble.
-Additionally, students will refine a performance portfolio that demonstrates originality, quality and breadth of formal, technical and expressive experiences.
+Students will have the opportunity to learn and perform a variety of choreography in order to refine technique and artistic expression.
+Students will also set solo and group choreography with emphasis on originality and collaboration.
+Production, performance, and composition are the major components of this performance ensemble.
+Additionally, students will refine a portfolio that demonstrates originality, quality, and breadth of formal, technical and expressive experiences.
 Performance components beyond the regular school day are required.
-The number of required non-school practices, events and performances during a school year may not exceed 30.
+The number of required non-school hour practices, events, and performances during a school year may not exceed 30.